 An often-overlooked but critical electrical safety issue is making sure the wattage ratings on your light bulbs do not exceed the ratings of the light fixtures.

-Light fixture sockets all have maximum wattage ratings, and if you exceed the recommended ratings by installing bulbs that have higher wattage ratings, there is a definite chance that excess heat generated by the bulbs might scorch insulation, melt the insulating jackets on wires or cable sheathing—or even overheat wooden framing, in the case of canister recessed light fixtures.
+Light fixture sockets all have maximum wattage ratings, and if you exceed the recommended ratings by installing bulbs that have higher wattage ratings, there is a definite chance that excess heat generated by the bulbs might scorch insulation.
+It could melt the insulating jackets on wires or cable sheathing—or even overheat wooden framing, in the case of canister recessed light fixtures.

 Light Fixture Ratings